D-WIS/MicroStateEngine/DWIS.MicroState.InterpretationEngine/readme.md

 The deterministic microstate is published back on the DDHub together with its semantic description.
 All the individual probabilistic microstates are published back on the DDHub together with their semantic description.

-## Semantic Description of a Deterministic Microstate

-## Example Semantic Description of a Probabilisity Microstate

-## Example Semantic Query for Variables used in Microstate Logical Statements

-## Example Logical Statements for microstates

-## Dependences
-This service depends on:
-- OSDC.DotnetLibraries.Drilling.DrillingProperties